-Think of this blog as the last class you have to take before graduation: Careers for College Students 101, with a special focus on the Philippines
+Think of this blog as my gift to you, the last class you have to take before graduation: Careers for College Students 101, with a special focus on the Philippines

 But this 2018, I’m getting intentional about it.
 So, post-rebrand, everything on the blog is centered now around resource guides and actionable steps anyone can take to have a better career.
 You can do whatever you want with this info, run with it, scoff at it, but it’s all yours for the taking.